As with many people who suffer from autoimmune disease, it was nearly 20 years before I was diagnosed with Ankylosing Spondylitis (AS).

 Luckily, St Peter’s Hospital in Chertsey was nearby, and a work colleague drove me to their specialist eye department.
 I was diagnosed with Iritis, an inflammation of the iris, the coloured portion of the eye.
 It causes extreme pain, light sensitivity and sight loss and, unbeknown to me then, is often the result of a disease in another part of the body.

 I was treated with steroid medication and wore an eye patch for 2 weeks until I fully healed.
 What appeared strange to me then was that I also had an X-ray taken of my back.
-Whilst the Consultant explained that Iritis is often associated with other diseases in the body, my biggest mistake was not investigating this link further in 1991.
+Whilst the Consultant explained that Iritis is often associated with other diseases, my biggest mistake was not investigating this link further in 1991.
 I have had Iritis 3 times since then, stories of which will appear on my blog over time.

 From around 1998 onwards, I suffered from significant neck and back pain.
 I have always worked in stressful jobs, mostly selling technology to banks.
 Success or failure is measured very easily in sales; you either sell or don’t!
 I put my neck and back pain down to spending long periods sitting and the stress of working in a target-driven environment.

-In 2008, I had very painful wrists and elbows, to the extent that I had difficulty using my arms.
+In 2008, I had very painful wrists and elbows to the extent that I had difficulty using my arms.
 I was referred to a Rheumatologist who injected steroids and told me I visited the gym too much.
-She also advised that I stop all exercise involving “gripping”, thus ruling out most of my exercise regime.
-The gym was a “saviour” for me, so being told I had to reduce my time there was a big blow.
+She also advised me to stop all exercise involving “gripping,” thus ruling out most of my exercise routine.
+The gym was a “saviour” for me, so being told I had to cut back on my time there was a big blow.

 The other memorable aspect of this trip to the Rheumatologist was that the steroid injection crystallised in one of my arms.
-The crystals cause pain and inflammation far worse than the pain and inflammation caused by the condition being treated.
+The crystals cause pain and inflammation far worse than those caused by the condition being treated.
 I was awake all night in so much pain I can’t even describe it!
-Needless to say, I have never visited this particular Rheumatologist again.
+Needless to say, I have not returned to this particular Rheumatologist.

 In 2010, I developed an unexplained swelling in my knee.
 I hadn’t injured myself, and my knee was very painful.
-I was referred to a Consultant who x-rayed the knee and conducted an MRI scan.
-As there was no obvious injury, I was referred to my good friends at Rheumatology to investigate unexplained swelling.
+I was referred to a Consultant who x-rayed the knee and ordered an MRI.
+Since there was no obvious injury, I was referred to my good friends in Rheumatology to investigate the unexplained swelling.

 Luckily, or so I thought then, I met a different Rheumatologist who carried out more blood tests.
 This is where my story gets interesting!
-I was found to have the faulty gene – HLA B27.
+I was found to carry the faulty gene HLA-B27.
 This is a specific type of protein that contributes to immune system dysfunction.
-The presence of HLA-B27 means that my white blood cells cause my immune system to attack those otherwise healthy cells.
+The presence of HLA-B27 means my white blood cells trigger my immune system to attack otherwise healthy cells.
 I have since discovered that 90% of people with ankylosing spondylitis are positive for HLA-B27.
 However, during my 2010 visit, despite a positive blood test, the Rheumatologist did not take any X-rays, and no further investigation occurred.

-I was finally diagnosed in January 2015, and my blogs highlight the challenges of living with Ankylosing Spondylitis and all the other ones that hamper my daily life.
+I was finally diagnosed in January 2015, and my blogs highlight the challenges of living with Ankylosing Spondylitis.